rragrawal/fair/about.md

 **FAIR** brings together experts from various eminent institutions in the UAE and internationally, and presents invited researc talks given by these experts on a myriad of topics relevant to real-world AI and its applications.
 These talks will be followed by a panel discussion on practical AI, followed by an invite-only session (CFAIR UAE 2023) over light refreshments and drinks on UAE-specific AI Research.

 The workshop programme is available [here](/fair/programme).
 We are happy to involve all our stakeholders and hope that this event will successfully foster AI research, both in the UAE, and thereby internationally.

+In case of any queries about the event, please feel free to contact Dr Kashif Rajpoot at k.m.rajpoot@bham.ac.uk